 - Never follow advice to use false documents or making false statements on your immigration application forms.
 This is illegal and will result in the refusal of your application.

 - Beware of internet scams and false websites.
 Some websites may appear to be official government websites, but the information they contain may be inaccurate or out of date.
-The official Immigrate to Newfoundland and Labrador website operated by the Government of Newfoundland and Labrador is www.nlimmigration.ca .
-The official website of Citizenship and Immigration Canada (CIC) is www.cic.gc.ca .
+The official Immigrate to Newfoundland and Labrador website operated by the Government of Newfoundland and Labrador is www.gov.nl.ca/immigration.
+The official website of Immigration, Refugees and Citizenship Canada (IRCC) is https://www.canada.ca/en/services/immigration-citizenship.html.

 - All the forms you need to apply to the NLPNP are available for free.
-You will also find free application forms and guides for on CIC’s website.
+You will also find free application forms and guides for on IRCC’s website.

 - Processing fees are the same at all Canadian visa offices around the world.
 Fees in local currency are based on official exchange rates and correspond with the amount in Canadian dollars.